 Science Working Groups

-A number of SMILE Science Working Groups have been established in order to support the SMILE Science Working Team (see below) in ensuring that the mission science objectives are achieved and optimised, and in adding value to SMILE science through the contributions of complementary measurements on the ground and in space.
+A number of SMILE Science Working Groups have been established in order to support the SMILE mission development and operations, ensuring that the science objectives are achieved and optimised, and adding value to SMILE science through the contributions of complementary measurements on the ground and in space.

 SWG - In Situ (Chair: Lei Dai, NSSC/CAS)

 The WG activity is centred on optimising the design, operations and calibrations planning of the in situ instrument package.
 A report reviewing science objectives, pointing and measurement accuracy requirements, operational modes, calibration plans and data products is being prepared.